hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/posts/_index.md

   image: ""
 ---

-The CognifAI Lab is a small research group at Muhlenberg focused on Natural Language Processing (NLP) and Human-AI Interaction (HAII).
-The mission is to conduct innovative research that advances the understanding of human interactions with technology and explores the potential of AI to enhance human experience.
+The D-Techt Lab at Muhlenberg serves as a platform for studying Natural Language Processing (NLP) and Human-AI Interaction (HAII).
+It is a space for independent inquiry rather than a fully formed research group, intended to foster self-motivated students interested in the nexus of AI and human experience.
+We aim to examine how humans and technology shape each other and to scrutinize the place of AI within this interplay.

-Our research areas include:
+The focus of the D-Techt Lab includes:

 * NLP for text classification, sentiment analysis, and language modeling
-* Conversational agents
+* Understanding and refining conversational agents
-* Human-centered design and evaluation of AI systems
+* Human-focused design and evaluation of AI systems
-* Ethical considerations and philosophical issues related to AI and technology
+* Reflection on ethical considerations and philosophical matters tied to AI and technology

-This stream of research involves quantitative analysis and requires strong programming skills, particularly in Python.
-Familiarity with machine learning and artificial intelligence models is also preferred.
-Students who are interested in joining CognifAI Lab should be motivated, independent, and eager to learn.
+Our approach calls for a strong foundation in programming, especially in Python, and an interest in quantitative analysis.
+Familiarity with machine learning and AI models is beneficial.
+Students who consider undertaking their term-long senior projects under the guidance of the D-Techt Lab should be self-starters, ready to delve into the intricate relationship between technology and society.

-If you are a Muhlenberg student who is passionate about exploring the potential of AI and technology to enhance human experience, I invite you to join us at CognifAI Lab.
-You will have the opportunity to work on projects, develop critical research skills, and contribute to research in the field of NLP and HAII.
-Contact me to learn more about our research opportunities and how to get involved.
+If you are a Muhlenberg undergraduate in Computer Science and you're drawn to the exploration of AI, technology, and their influence on human experience, the D-Techt Lab offers a platform for your curiosity.
+You will independently work on insightful projects, hone your research skills, and contribute to our understanding of NLP and HAII.
+Reach out to learn more about how you can shape your project within the D-Techt Lab.